jsirex/forkman/README.md

 # ForkMan

-This script helps you to refactor whole repositories by replacing all tokens using user defined dictionary.
+This script helps you to refactor whole repositories by replacing all tokens using a user defined dictionary.

 ## ORDER

 **Dictionary order is important!**

 ## How it works

-It uses provided dictionary and replaces each occurance of `term` with uniq `token` with each file name and file content.
+It uses the provided dictionary and replaces each occurance of `term` with unique `token` with each file name and file content.
 Then it replaces `token` with new `term`.

-This helps to modify or keep unmodified content from the most uniq `term` (better match) to general pattern.
+This helps to modify or keep unmodified content from the most unique `term` (better match) to general pattern.

 ## Why not just sed?